 Minimize Your Screen Time

 Electronic devices with screens such as smartphones, tablets, laptops, and televisions emit blue light.
 This light can suppress the production of melatonin, the sleep hormone, and make falling asleep more difficult.
 Recent studies suggest that using screen devices for two hours or longer in the evening can impact your sleep.
+Avoid scrolling and streaming while in bed and reserve the bed for sleeping.

 Dim the Lights